AlirezaArabshahi/KestrelJuniorHttpServer/README.md

     *   **Approach (The "Why"):** To achieve peak I/O performance. `Pipelines` is a sophisticated API that minimizes data copies ("zero-copy" parsing) and reduces memory allocations.
     *   **Limitation (of Previous Methods):** `StreamReader` and manual `byte[]` are not ideal for max performance due to buffer copying and GC pressure.
     *   **Tag:** `pipelines-integration`

+---

+### Getting Started

+#### Prerequisites
+- .NET SDK (Version 8.0 or newer recommended)

+#### How to Run
+1. Clone this repository.
+2. Open a terminal in the root directory.
+3. Run the sample application:
+    ```
+    dotnet run --project samples/WebApp/WebApp.csproj
+    ```
+4. Open your browser and navigate to `http://localhost:11231`.
+You should see the welcome page from the sample app!

+---

+### Give it a star ⭐️
+If this project helps you understand the internals of .NET web stacks, please consider giving it a star!
+It helps other developers discover the repository.

+### Disclaimer ‼️

+This is an educational project and is **not** suitable for production use.
+It intentionally omits many security features, performance optimizations, and edge-case handling found in real-world software for the sake of clarity and simplicity.